BayanGroup/nutch-custom-search/README.md

 * omitNonMatching: if true and the resource url dose not match with any of the urls defined by documents, then that resource will not be indexed.
 Default value is false.
 * filterNonMatching: if true, all urls that don't match with any of the urls defined by the documents will be filtered (not crawled or parsed or indexed).
 Default value is false.
 * defaultEngine: the default engine for parsing contents of resources, if it is not defined by document (or any of its ancestors).
 Default value is css.
-* matchMode: determines when multiple documents are matched, how to select them to apply extract-to rules.
-Default value is single.
+* matchMode: determines when multiple documents are matched with the given resource, how to select them to apply extract-to rules from the given resource.
+Default value is single, which means select only the first match.
+Another value is multiple, which means select all of them.
+More specifically, the rules of matched documents are applied one-by-one in the same order until we reach either the end of matched documents or reach the first document that sets its stopProcessing attribute to true.
+Note that in each mode, for each matched document the content get parsed seperately, so each document may specify its own engine.

 Here is a sample extractors.xml file containing all of the above sections: